Note: loginname stands for the SourceForge user login name.

 /home/groups/s/sm/smlnj/This directory contains subdirectories

-ssh -l loginname smlnj.sourceforge.netYour home directory will look something like:
+ssh -l loginname shell.sourceforge.netYour home directory will look something like:

 cvs update bugs

-Then to actually update the pages, you login to your SourceForge account and do
+To actually update the pages at SF, you login to your SF account and do (e.g.)

 cd /home/groups/s/sm/smlnj/htdocs ... set up cvs ... export CVSROOT=sf-smlnj:/cvsroot/smlnj cvs update htdocsThe definition of host sf-smlnj for your SF shell account should look like this: